 Check-out is back at the gift shop area near the spa entrance.
 Be sure to take a look at the products.
 I didn’t have a facial, but I notice they use and sell Eminence Organic SkinCare.
 I’ve been using this at home for years; it is the best skin care regime out there.

 I purchased Kneipp Foot Repair and Arnica Bath Salts.
 It was the product used on me in my massage, and I loved it so much that I wanted to bring it home for extended pampering.
 I also picked up a few gifts for Grammy (who was home with the wee-ones,) and adorable alligator goggles for the kiddos.
 Even if you are not enjoying the spa, it’s worth a trip to the gift shop for a few luxuries for yourself and those back home.

 We enjoyed a delightful dinner at Georgia’s Bistro.
+Dining at this Lake Oconee, GA resort is strongly tied to its surroundings.
+Southern-inspired dishes feature ingredients cultivated by local farmers.
 Here are the details.